bahrus/xtal-state/README.md

 That tatoo was also spotted on Czech politician Vít Jedlička!

 Whipping out his laptop, which was still undergoing the Windows 10 update, Chuck opened up the edge browser, and paged through the introductory tutorial.
 Once that was done, he opened up a top secret web site maintained by the CIA.
 The website allowed Chuck to select any business he wanted, and it would display a tree-like org-chart, starting from the CEO on down.
 It allowed Chuck to add multiple such companies on the same page, showing different org charts, so Chuck could look for patterns.
-Chuck expanded the nodes on each company whose CEO had disappeared -- Amazon, Whole Foods (prior to the merger), Overstock, Craiglist, the Dallas Mavericks...
+Chuck expanded the nodes on each company whose CEO had disappeared -- Amazon, Whole Foods (prior to the merger), Overstock.com, Craiglist, the Dallas Mavericks...
 In each case Chuck was able to find Vít Jedlička, working the cigar stand closest to the CEO's office, joining a week or two before the CEO disappeared!

-Chuck couldn't wait to send the page he was on, which so clearly showed that Vít Jedlička must be involved somehow.
+Chuck couldn't wait to send Sarah the page he was on, which so clearly showed that Vít Jedlička must be involved somehow.
 Getting a warning that the fourth reboot would start in 15 seconds, Chuck quickly copied the url in the address bar, and sent it to Agent Walker's secured email account, just in the nick of time before the browser shut down for the reboot.

-\<xtal-state\> is a dependency free web component that helps applications build url's like the one that Chuck sent Sarah, that allows sharing complex views of an application state.
+\<xtal-state\> is a set of dependency free web components that help applications build url's like the one that Chuck sent Sarah.
+It allows sharing complex views of an application state.

+## Some browser-based obstacles

+The benefit of updating the window.location object (location.href and/or location.hash) as the user interacts with a web site is that it allows the user to copy and paste the url corresponding to what they are seeing, and communicate it via email, text message etc.  Others can then open the application and zoom right to the place the user was excited to convey.
+The [webshare api](https://developers.google.com/web/updates/2016/09/navigator-share) also rests on sending a url, and would benefit in the same way.
+Search results is another example.
+This was the original intention of bookmarks, and is used, for example, when we want to send the line number of a code snippet from github.
+Speaking of bookmarks, aside from sharing with others, a user may want to bookmark different parts of an application, so jumping to that part of the application is more convenient.

+Unfortunately, our [friends at Microsoft](https://www.computerworld.com/article/2534312/operating-systems/the--640k--quote-won-t-go-away----but-did-gates-really-say-it-.html) have determined that [2k ought to be enough for anybody](https://stackoverflow.com/questions/16247162/max-size-of-location-hash-in-browser).

+For an application with a large amount of complexity, then, sharing the URL to a particular state of an application might need to be accompanied by some sort of external storage on these browsers.

+The smallest maximum size of the history api appears to be 640k characters (ironically).
+Here even Microsoft has been more genererous (their limit is 1 MB).
+So we have a major mismatch (two orders of magnitude) between the amount of data we can store in the history api vs what can be serialized in the address bar of approximately 7% of browser used today.

+The simplest solution to this dilemma would be to persist the history.state object to a central database with every modification, and to just add the id pointing to this object to the address bar.
+The web components provided here will certainly not get in the way of doing just that.

+One example of an existing service that requires no token or account, where one could store the object is [myjson.com](http://myjson.com/) (maximum size unknown.)

+But this approach isn't very efficient.
+It would require uploading a larger and larger object / JSON string as the user's application state grows, which could happen quite quickly.

+# \<xtal-state-watch\>

 ## Listening for history changes

-*xtal-state-watch* is a ~700B (minified and gzipped) js custom element that listens for all history changes, and it emits an event that local components can bind to.
+*xtal-state-watch* is (for now) a ~700B (minified and gzipped) js custom element that listens for all history changes, and it emits an event that local components can bind to.

 For example, using a JSX library that can listen for custom events, like Preact, we can have code like: